tjkim614/zillow_investment_recommendation/README.md

 # Zillow Real Estate Investment Recommender

-BY: TaeJoon Kim

 ## PURPOSE:
 This notebook aims to suggest potential locations for investing in U.S. real estate, based on historical data on the average housing prices.

 ## BUSINESS PROBLEM:
+To suggest the best zip codes to invest in the U.S. as a retirement plan, based on Zillow Open Data.

 The clients utilizing this notebook are people who intend to buy houses purely for investment purposes and not for residence.
 For this reason, in-depth considerations for each region and neighborhood are not included - only monthly price movements will be considered.

 ## DATA:
 Data used in this notebook contains the average monthly house prices from April 1996 to April 2018 (22 year span), organized by zipcode.